DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 # Create and Publish a Dataset

+This walkthrough shows you how to create a new dataset from a csv file, including setting description and metadata and publishing the dataset.
+In later walkthroughs you will learn more about the details of the authentication scheme, the query language etc..

-In order to create a Dataset, you first need to Create an In Progress Dataset.
+In order to create a dataset, you first need to create an In-Progress Dataset.
 In this stage you can make as many changes to the dataset as you want.

-Once you are okay with the Data in the Dataset and want to make the Dataset Available to others, you can simply Publish the Dataset.
+Once you are okay with the data in the dataset and want to make the dataset available to others, you can publish it, thus creating a new version.

 A published dataset is versioned and as such cannot be modified.
-In order to modify a published Dataset you will need to publish a new version by creating another In Progress Dataset, apply the new changes you'd like to make and then publish a new version.
+In order to modify a published dataset you will need to publish a new version by creating another In-Progress Dataset, apply the new changes you'd like to make and then publish a new version.

-Keep in mind that the old version is still available
+Keep in mind that the old version will still be available.
+When accessing datasets, you can specify in the URL if you want to retrieve the dataset at a specific version (identified by the integer version number starting at 1) or whatever is the latest published version.

 **Dataset Lifecycle Flow**

 ![Dataset LifeCycle](images/dataset-lifecycle.png)

-For detailed information about Edelweiss API you can visit the [Swagger Docs](https://api.edelweissdata.com/docs/index.html)
+For detailed information about specific endpoints of the Edelweiss API you can visit the [Swagger Docs](https://api.edelweissdata.com/docs/index.html)

 ## Getting Started
 To Create a Dataset you will need to first [Create a Authentication Token](authentication.md)